developmentAC/grade_alert_rs/README.md

 repos/gradebook-student1
 repos/gradebook-student2
 ...
-repos/dirNames
+repos/dirNames.txt
 repos/bulkPusher.sh
 ```

-In a convenient setup, the repositories, the files `dirNames` and `bulkPusher.sh` are to stored
+In a convenient setup, the repositories, the files `dirNames.txt` and `bulkPusher.sh` are to stored
 in root directory.
 The structure of the file system is discussed below.

 ### Structure